Probing the mass relation between supermassive black holes and dark matter halos at high redshifts by gravitational wave experiments: Introduction

 \section{Introduction}

 Supermassive Black Holes (SMBHs) typically have masses in the range of $10^{6}M_\odot \lesssim M_{\mathrm{BH}}\lesssim 10^{10}M_\odot$ and are found at the centers of almost all observed galaxies.
-The masses of SMBHs are strongly correlated with various features of the host galaxy, such as velocity dispersion, bulge mass, and luminosity (see, e.g., \citealt{mcconnell2013revisiting}).
+The masses of SMBHs are strongly correlated with various features of the host galaxy, such as velocity dispersion, bulge mass, and luminosity (see, e.g., \citealt{2013ApJ...764..184M}, \citealt{2021MNRAS.507.4274M}).
 These observations suggest that SMBHs and their host galaxies have co-evolved to date.
 However, the formation and growth processes of SMBHs are still unknown.
-To clarify this conundrum, gravitational wave astronomy is expected to provide important clues in the near future through observations of GWs in the low-frequency region with the Laser Interferometer Space Antenna (LISA) and Pulsar Timing Arrays (PTAs).
-There are many theoretical predictions for the GWs from SMBH binaries.
-The event rate of SMBH coalescence is theoretically estimated by using phenomenological prediction \citep{jaffe2003gravitational,sesana2013systematic, ravi2015prospects, sesana2016selection}, semi-analytical models based on the extended Press-Schechter formalism or cosmological N-body simulation \citep{wyithe2003low, enoki2004gravitational, sesana2004low, sesana2009gravitational, yang2019co}, or cosmological hydrodynamical simulations \citep{salcido2016music, kelley2017gravitational, katz2020probing, volonteri2020black}.
+To clarify this conundrum, gravitational wave astronomy is expected to provide important clues in the near future through observations of GWs in the low-frequency region with the Laser Interferometer Space Antenna (LISA) \citep{2017arXiv170200786A} and Pulsar Timing Arrays (PTAs) \citep{2013CQGra..30v4009K, 2013CQGra..30v4008M, 2013PASA...30...17M, 2010CQGra..27h4013H}.
+Recently, PTA observation collaborations around the world such as NANOGrav\citep{2023ApJ...951L...8A}, EPTA and InPTA \citep{2023arXiv230616214A}, PPTA \citep{2023ApJ...951L...6R}, and CPTA \citep{2023RAA....23g5024X}, have reported the evidence of GW background, which could be basically explained by the superposition of the GWs from SMBH binaries.
+These results show that GWs are indeed important for understanding SMBHs, and future precise observations and data analysis are awaited.